Z3TA/webide/README.txt

 You can use the editor "natively" running on your desktop via nw.js or in the browser.
 But it's also possible to use the editor as a "cloud" editor, running on a server, and access it via a web browser.

-It's recommended to use ZFS on the server, so each user can have their own file-system and be able to take snapshots etc.
+It's recommended to use ZFS (file system) on the server, so each user can have their own file-system and be able to take snapshots etc.

 Installing/upgrading Nodejs
 ---------------------------